signalfx/splunk-otel-collector-chart/README.md

 ### How to install

-In order to install Splunk OpenTelemetry Connector in a Kubernetes cluster, at least one of the destinations (`splunkPlatform` or `splunkObservability`) has to be configured.
+In order to install Splunk OpenTelemetry Collector in a Kubernetes cluster, at least one of the destinations (`splunkPlatform` or `splunkObservability`) has to be configured.